 The North Star Underground Railroad Museum reveals the story of the Champlain line of the Underground Railroad, which was used by many enslaved Americans to escape to freedom.
 They are located in the Town of Chesterfield Heritage Center, adjacent to Ausable Chasm at 1131 Mace Chasm Road.

-The museum’s season runs from the last Saturday in May until the last Saturday in October and is open seven days a week, 11 a.m. until 4 p.m. (until 5 p.m. in July and August).
-Returning this year are the Saturday morning mini-bus tours of local abolitionist sites in Keeseville and Peru.
-Those 90-minute tours begin at 9:30 a.m, are held on alternate Saturdays, and cost $10 for adults.
+The museum’s season runs from the last Saturday in May until Columbus Day and is open seven days a week, 11 a.m. until 4 p.m. (until 5 p.m. in July in August).

 Check out our heritage page for even more sites and museums prepared to tell you their stories.